MilkeZa/TankTailor/README.md

 - Press the play button in Thonny with the file opened.
 This will save the file to the device and start it.
 - Put the code into a file named *boot.py* and it will run any time the board is powered.

+### Project Future

+There are a number of quality of life as well as performance and design improvements that could be made to the system, including, but not limited to:

+- Improved memory management
+    - Decrease number of global variables

+- CPU time optimization
+    - Decrease number of calls to global variables
+    - Preload functions where available

 <!-- MARKDOWN LINKS & IMAGES -->